Opportunities for Planned and Estate Gifts in support of the Keene Family YMCA

 Charitable Remainder Trusts (Income for the donor or other beneficiary)

 A charitable remainder trust, also called a unitrust, provides annual income to a donor or other beneficiary over time.
 Income to the donor/beneficiary typically varies, depending on the growth of the funds held in the trust.
 An annuity trust provides a set annual income, based on the fund’s initial value, for one or more beneficiaries.
 In both types of trust, the remainder of trust assets will come to the Y after the death of the final beneficiary.
-Charitable Remainder Trusts and Annuity Trusts are irrevocable, and as such, they provide immediate tax deductions to donors, and on-going tax savings, along with potential estate tax benefits under certain circumstances.
+Charitable Remainder Trusts and Annuity Trusts are irrevocable, and as such, they may provide immediate tax deductions to donors, and potential on-going tax savings, along with possible estate tax benefits under certain circumstances.

 Pooled Income Fund (Income to the donor or other beneficiary)